 Scyther's input language is loosely based on a C/Java-like syntax.
 The main purpose of the language is to describe protocols, which are defined by a set of roles.
-Roles, in turn, are defined by a sequence of events, most of which are events that denote the sending or receiving of terms.
+Roles, in turn, are defined by a sequence of events, most of which send or receive terms.
 We describe these elements in the following sections.

-Comments can start with // or # (for single-line comments) or be enclosed by /\ and \/ (for multi-line comments).
+Comments can start with // or # (for single-line comments) or be enclosed by / and / (for multi-line comments).
 Note that multi-line comments cannot be nested.